Harvlin/Harvlin/README.md

   - MySQL
   - Oracle
   ## Others
-  - Docker
-  - Git
-  - Selenium
-  - Competitive Programming
-  - Arduino
+  - Docker, Git, Selenium, Competitive Programming, Arduino
 ---
 ### Contact Me
 **Email me for private repositories: harvlinmaximillian@gmail.com**
----
 > *"A program is never less than 90% complete, and never more than 95% complete"*